Download our new report on tunnelling projects, putting into context HRE's £35.4 million repair cost for Queensbury Tunnel.

 For an assessment of the tunnel's condition, together with an overview of HRE's abandonment plan and the Society's remediation proposal, download our report, Queensbury Tunnel: Asset or Liability?

 Time is of the essence.
-If the tunnel is not secured before HRE's abandonment works start in 2017, the opportunity will be lost forever.
+If the tunnel is not secured before HRE's abandonment works start this year, the opportunity will be lost forever.
 There is no going back.
 That's why we are asking the Department for Transport to grant a stay of execution, giving stakeholders breathing space to fully assess the tunnel's potential and challenges.

 Let's transform Queensbury Tunnel into a useful asset, rather than wasting money on its destruction.